 The Company has a quota share arrangement with its parent company, AIL, with effect from 1 January 2006.
 The majority of written premium is ceded to AIL, although an amount of premium is excluded from this arrangement to meet the cost of levies.
-The Company is also a named party to Group wide external catastrophe reinsurance arrangements.
+The Company is also a named party to Group wide external catastrophe reinsurance arrangements and participates in the Flood Re reinsurance programmes which is backed by the UK Government.

-There were no material changes to the Company's underwriting risk profile over the year to 31 December 2018.
+There were no material changes to the Company's underwriting risk profile over the year to 31 December 2019.

 The Company's overall exposure to underwriting risk is measured using the SCR.
-QRT S.25.01 (Appendix F.1.7) shows that the Company's undiversified SCR for underwriting risk is immaterial (2017: immaterial).
+QRT S.25.01 (Appendix F.1.7) shows that the Company's undiversified SCR for underwriting risk is immaterial (2018: immaterial).
 Underwriting risk is also measured and monitored in terms of best estimate liabilities, total sum insured and estimated maximum loss.
 Estimated maximum loss is an estimation of the maximum loss that could be reasonably sustained as a result of a single incident considered to be within the realms of probability.